ahurt2000/astart/README.md

 - Download, extract symfony
 - ACL permissions to cache & logs

 You need to have ACL installed and enabled.
 Check your fstab.
+If you have not installed ACL or do you set permissions on your own you can put **"WITHACL = false"** in the config file

 The project has this files: